M4X0N/wordsearch-project/README.md

 # wordsearch-project

 ## run instructions:
-1. from one terminal, cd to main project dir and run [path to python] app/api/main.py
+1. from one terminal, cd to main project dir and run `python app/api/main.py`
-2. from another terminal, cd to [project dir]/app/frontend then run npm start
+2. from another terminal, go to `/app/frontend` and `npm start`.
+If it's first time, run `npm install` firstly

 ## Deployment
 Deployment to AWS EC2 instance is done by ansible, see `ansible` folder.